pulumi/pulumi-cloud-bootstrap/README.md

 A prototype for bootstrapping a Pulumi Cloud account with all of the core capabilities for a standard Platform Team.

+The goal is to provide a starting point in Pulumi Cloud where "most" core Pulumi Cloud features are used, to piece together a working "platform team" setup.

+There are three layers:
+* Pulumi Cloud infrastructure (teams, access tokens, policy, orgtemplates, etc.)
+* Shared base infrastructure per "environment" (Stack, DeploymentSettings, Environment, ReviewStacks)
+* Per-app-team infrastructure ()

 ## Setup

 Pre-requisites: